feng-zhang0712/mole/2025/english/support-worker-interview.md

 - **Reliable and Hardworking**: I’m a reliable and hardworking person.
 I take my job seriously and always try to do my best to make clients feel safe and comfortable.
 - **Mandarin and English**: I speak both Mandarin and English, I understand Chinese culture and traditions, which gives me more advantages when serve Chinese clients.

-I’m excited to use my skills and positive attitude to make a difference in clients’ lives, and contribute to your team.
+I’m excited to use my skills and positive attitudes to make a difference in clients’ lives and contribute to your team.

 <!-- 如果回答个人弱势，需要加下面这些 -->

 As for my weaknesses:

 - Sometimes, I hope things can be done perfectly, which causes me to spend extra time, but I’m trying to balance efficiency and quality to better manage my time.
-- As I’m moving from a different industry, I’m still building my confidence in some specialized aged care tasks, like complex medical needs.
-But I’m eager to learn to improve my skills.
+- Limited Experience in Complex Cases: I’m still building experience with clients who have advanced dementia or complex health issues, but I’m eager to learn through training and guidance.
+- English Fluency: Sometimes I need time to find the right English words in fast conversations, but I practice daily and ask for clarification to improve.

 ### What are your future career goals or plans?

 对未来的职业发展的想法和规划

-1. In the short term, I want to grow as a support worker by building strong skills in aged care.
-I plan to complete more training, like first aid or dementia care courses, to better help clients.
+- In the short term, I want to gain more experience and complete more training to better serve clients, like first aid or dementia care courses.
-2. For the next few years, I aim to take on more responsibility, maybe as a senior support worker or team leader.
-I want to mentor new workers and share my passion for helping others.
-I’ll keep learning about aged care standards in Australia to provide top-quality care and make a bigger difference in clients’ lives.
+- For the next few years, I want to take on more responsibility, maybe as a senior support worker or team leader.
+I’ll keep learning to provide high-quality services.
-3. As for the long-term goals, I hope to stay in aged care for a long career, maybe moving into a coordinator or training role to support the industry.
+- For the long term, I want to stay in aged care for a long career, maybe as a manager.
 My dream is to keep helping older people live with dignity and happiness.
-This work gives me purpose, and I’m committed to growing in this field while staying true to my passion for caring.
+This work gives me purpose, and aligns with my personal values.

+### What do you know about our organization/facility?

+问题：你对我们机构有多少了解？

+### Why do you want to work at our facility/organization?

+问题：你为什么想在我们机构工作？

+### What's your hobbies ?

+- **Exercise**: I love staying active by working out and running regularly.
+- **Cooking and Cleaning**: I enjoy cooking home meals and keeping my space organized.
+- **Learning New Things:** I’m passionate about learning and recently I am studying to improve my English.
+- **Quiet Time**: I like calm and quiet environments.
+- **Helping Others**: I like to help others, it makes me feel that life is meaningful.

 ### What shifts are you available for?

-I'm flexible for both weekday and weekend shifts, I'm also open to mornings, afternoons, and evenings depending on the team needs.
+I'm available for both weekday and weekend shifts.
+I'm also available in the morning, afternoon, and evening, depending on the team's schedules.

 ### Do you have a driver's license and reliable transport?

-Yes, I hold a valid driver’s license and I'm confident in driving.
+I have a valid driver’s license and I'm confident in driving.

 ## 二、技能与经验